-Dr. Sailon will spend a significant amount of time measuring and drawing prior to you entering the operating room to ensure your scar is barely visible and in a concealed position beneath your underwear/bikini.
-During the procedure, Dr. Sailon uses significant amounts of local anesthetic (“numbing medicine”) to make sure you awake from surgery comfortable.
+Dr. Sailon will spend a significant amount of time measuring and drawing prior to you entering the operating room to ensure your scar is least visible as possible and in a concealed position beneath your underwear/bikini line.
+During the procedure, Dr. Sailon uses significant amounts of local anesthetic (“numbing medicine”) to make sure you awake from surgery comfortably.
 A surgical binder may be placed after surgery to help control swelling.

 Dr. Sailon does everything possible to minimize discomfort from surgery.
-You will receive local anesthetic (numbing medicine) during the surgery and prescription medications to ensure you have minimal pain afterwards.
+You will receive local anesthetic (numbing medicine) during the surgery.
+You may be prescribed medications to minimize or alleviate post-operative pain and discomfort.

 You can expect to have some bruising and swelling in the areas treated.
-The swelling will be minor after 2 weeks.
+The swelling will begin to subside after 2 weeks.
 It is important to have patience, however, as the final result will be seen at about 3 months after surgery.